jpiolho/QuakeReloaded/README.md

 <p align="center">This is just a base mod that contains a lot of useful code for other mods.
 See of a list of mods using QuakeReloaded <a href="https://jpiolho.github.io/QuakeReloaded/mods.html">here</a></p>

 ## For players
+* Install [Reloaded-II](https://github.com/Reloaded-Project/Reloaded-II) if you don't have it
 * Head over to the [Releases](https://github.com/jpiolho/QuakeReloaded/releases) and download the latest QuakeReloaded 7z file (NOT the interfaces file)
 * Extract the 7zip file into `<Reloaded II path>/Mods/QuakeReloaded` (alternatively: `%RELOADEDIIMODS%/QuakeReloaded`)
 * Enable the mod in Reloaded and make sure it has priority over other mods.